How To Wash Your Cloth Face Mask

 How to wash a face mask by hand

-If you’re a member of the 15% of American households who do not own a washing machine, you should wash your face mask by hand.
+If you don't own a washing machine, you should wash your face mask by hand.
 When doing so, the first step is to create a bleach solution.
 Mix five tablespoons (or one-third of a cup) of household bleach per gallon of room temperature water or four teaspoons of household bleach per quart of room temperature water, per the CDC instructions.
 Make sure to check that your bleach is intended for disinfection and not past its expiration date before mixing.

 Once your solution is properly mixed, soak your face mask in the mixture for five minutes, and then rinse it thoroughly with cool or room temperature water.